akhilam512/MyBusTicket/README.md

 # BUST-TICKETING-SERVICE
-A piece of C++ code which allows users to book tickets for a bus to various locations
+A bus ticket booking client written in C++ which allows users to register, log in and book bus tickets to various locations.
+The project makes use of the core concepts of C++, such as Classes and File Handling extensively.

+## This project was made as a part of a hackathon conducted by Tata Consultancy Services for high school students (2017)